PolyGraph Discrepancy: a classifier-based metric for graph generation: Supplemental for: PGD Tracks Synthetic Data Perturbations

 \section{Supplemental for: PGD Tracks Synthetic Data Perturbations}

-In this section, we provide further details for the experiments presented in \cref{subsec:pgd-perturbation-experiments}.
-In particular, we illustrate in more detail how \ac{pgd} responds to perturbations and present results for the TV variant.
+In this section, we provide further details for the experiments presented in \cref{subsec:pgs-perturbation-experiments}.
+In particular, we illustrate in more detail how \ac{pgs} responds to perturbations and present results for the TV variant.

-In \cref{fig:polyscore-full-plots}, we illustrate how PGD (descriptor-specific scores and the summary \ac{pgd}) responds to various perturbations on different datasets.
+In \cref{fig:polyscore-full-plots}, we illustrate how PGD (descriptor-specific scores and the summary \ac{pgs}) responds to various perturbations on different datasets.
 In this figure, we illustrate the response over the whole range of magnitudes $[0, 1]$.
-As anticipated, the \ac{pgd} saturates quickly as the support of the perturbed distribution becomes disjoint from the support of the true data distribution.
-We note that the \ac{pgd} consistently responds in a monotonic fashion to the magnitude of perturbation.
+As anticipated, the \ac{pgs} saturates quickly as the support of the perturbed distribution becomes disjoint from the support of the true data distribution.
+We note that the \ac{pgs} consistently responds in a monotonic fashion to the magnitude of perturbation.

-Based on the data from \cref{fig:polyscore-full-plots}, we select a threshold for each combination of perturbation type and dataset at which the summary \ac{pgd} saturates above 0.95.
+Based on the data from \cref{fig:polyscore-full-plots}, we select a threshold for each combination of perturbation type and dataset at which the summary \ac{pgs} saturates above 0.95.
 We illustrate the behavior of PGD-JS on these cropped ranges in \cref{fig:polyscore-cropped-plots}.

-We find that there is no single descriptor that consistently provides the tightest \ac{pgd} estimate.
-This highlights the importance of evaluating many different descriptors when computing a \ac{pgd}.
+We find that there is no single descriptor that consistently provides the tightest \ac{pgs} estimate.
+This highlights the importance of evaluating many different descriptors when computing a \ac{pgs}.